 Swati Tripathi is a partner in White & Case's Dispute Resolution Group based in London.
 She advises clients on cross-border disputes before the English Courts and in international arbitrations (including arbitrations conducted under the LCIA, ICC and SIAC Rules).

 Swati has a broad commercial practice and regularly acts for large corporate clients, private equity houses and financial institutions.
 She has considerable experience in advising international clients on contractual and shareholder/joint venture disputes, insolvency issues, freezing orders and other injunctions, jurisdictional matters, enforcement actions and conflict of laws issues.
-Swati advises clients in the financial services, oil & gas and hospitality sector.
+Swati advises clients in the financial services, aviation, oil & gas and hospitality sector.